All material on this page may be used free in any publication or medium.

 Publicity: Lauren Janiec at St Martin's Press for Riveted, Jessica Case for Imagination.

-Jim Davies is an associate professor in the Institute of Cognitive Science at Carleton University, where he has won several teaching awards.
+Jim Davies is a full professor in the Institute of Cognitive Science at Carleton University, where he has won several teaching awards.
 He has degrees in philosophy, computer science, and cognitive psychology.
 As director of the Science of Imagination Laboratory, he explores processes of imagination in humans and machines, and specializes in artificial intelligence, analogy, problem-solving, and the psychology of art, religion, and creativity.
 His work has shown how people use visual thinking to solve problems, and how they visualize imagined situations and worlds.